35 Employee engagement survey questions for higher productivity

 6. Do you feel you have enough freedom to decide how you do your work?

 Everyone works differently.
 Acknowledge a way of working that promotes the right amount of balance for autonomy and collaboration.
 Giving leeway to your team will result in a strong sense of trust rather than feelings of micromanagement.
-This way you’ll foster a strong sense of employee engagement within your team rather than a sense of dependency.
+This way you’ll foster higher employee engagement within your team rather than dependency.

 Survey questions to garner employee feedback

-Learning to understand the value your team places on effective feedback helps their progress, encourages support, and amplifies areas in need of improvement.
-An engagement survey can help you achieve that by gathering constructive feedback.
+Understanding the value your team places on constructive feedback helps their progress, encourages support, and amplifies areas in need of improvement.
+An engagement survey can help you achieve that by gathering effective, honest feedback.

 7. Are you satisfied with the frequency of feedback from your direct manager?